Shenandoah Valley Surveillance Watch

 A note on "transparency": Flock Safety provides these portals to give the appearance of openness — but they show only what Flock and local agencies choose to disclose.
 They do not reveal who searched your data, which outside agencies accessed it, or how long your movements are retained.
 Real transparency would require binding public records, independent audits, and legislative oversight.

-Use these links to view the publicly accessible data portals for each participating Valley jurisdiction.
-Know what cameras are in your community and what data is ostensibly being collected.
+Use these links to view the publicly accessible data portals for each participating Valley jurisdiction — ten municipal police departments plus the Augusta County and Shenandoah County Sheriff's Offices.
+Know what cameras are operating in your community and what data is ostensibly being collected.

 City — Flock ALPR Portal